Making the Most of your Carpentry Setup

 Safety First:

-Kids should always wear protective gear like safety glasses and ear muffs to protect their eyes and ears.
+Kids should always wear protective gear like safety glasses and earmuffs to protect their eyes and ears while woodworking.
 Gloves can be helpful when sawing or whittling but may interfere with more delicate tasks, so use them when appropriate.

 Have a Workable Surface: